andyhansana/New-Gulag-Repo/README.md

 Homework F.2: Final project GRADED deliverable 1 - deployed functional progress on final product

 -Include a description of what your app currently does
-	-Our application has a login with a github authenticator.
-	-Once User is logged in, they are able to click the "Map" tab to bring themselves to the map.
+	-Our application has a login with a github authenticator.<br /> -Once User is logged in, they are able to click the "Map" tab to bring themselves to the map.
 	-Map is fully functional via using a Google API key.
 	-This map includes directions, calculating a route, and the distance/duration to get from point A to point B.